Git-Kavinda/2.4GHZ_Patch_Antenna_Design/Readme.md

 - Problem-solving in resource-constrained environments and team collaboration

 ## Repository Contents
-- `/design`: Contains antenna design files and calculations
 - `/simulation`: Electromagnetic simulation results
-- `/documentation`: Project documentation and reports
+- `/documentation`: Project documentation, calculations and reports
 - `/measurements`: Test results and VNA measurements
 - `/images`: Photos of the fabrication process and final product
-- `/fabrication` : Fabrication process without any specialized fabrication equipment.
+- `/PCB_Footprints` : PCB Footprint for 2.4 GHz rectangular patch antenna

 ## Tools Used
 - CST Studio Suite 2019
 - Vector Network Analyzer (VNA)
-- FR-4 PCB
+- FR-4 Substrate PCB
 - Basic fabrication tools
-- Testing and measurement equipment

 ## Results
 The implemented antenna demonstrated satisfactory performance at 2.4GHz, making it suitable for various wireless applications.
 Detailed performance metrics and measurements can be found in the documentation section.